Light Clients for Lazy Blockchains

-\textbf{Notation.} For a natural number $n$, we use the bracket notation $[n]$ to mean the set $\{1, \cdots, n\}$.
-We use $\epsilon$ to denote the \emph{empty string}.
+\textbf{Notation.} For a natural number $n$, we use $[n]$ to denote the set $\{1, \cdots, n\}$.
+We use $\epsilon$ for the \emph{empty string}.
 Given two strings $a$ and $b$, we write $a \concat b$ for some unambiguous encoding of their \emph{concatenation}.
-Given a sequence $X$, we address it using $X[i]$ to mean the $i^\text{th}$ element (starting from $0$).
-We use negative indices to address elements from the end, so $X[-i]$ is the $i^\text{th}$ element from the end, and $X[-1]$ in particular is the last element.
+Given a sequence $X$, $X[i]$ represents the $i^\text{th}$ element (starting from $0$).
+Negative indices address elements from the end, so $X[-1]$ is the last element.
 We use $X[i{:}j]$ to denote the subsequence of $X$ consisting of the elements indexed from $i$ (inclusive) to $j$ (exclusive).
-The notation $X[i{:}]$ means the subsequence of $X$ from $i$ onwards, while $X[{:}j]$ means the subsequence of $X$ up to (but not including) $j$.
+The notation $X[i{:}]$ means the subsequence of $X$ from $i$ onwards, while $X[{:}j]$ means the subsequence of $X$ up to (but excluding) $j$.
 We use $|X|$ to denote the size of a sequence.
 For a non-empty sequence $X$, we use $(x{:}xs) \gets X$ to mean that the first element of $X$ is assigned to $x$, while the rest of the elements are assigned to the (potentially empty) sequence $xs$.
-Reversely, given an element $x$ and a sequence $xs$, we use $(x{:}xs)$ to denote the sequence where the first element is $x$ and the rest are $xs$.
 In our multi-party algorithms, we use $m \dashrightarrow A$ to indicate that message $m$ is sent to party $A$ and $m \dashleftarrow A$ to indicate that message $m$ is received from party $A$.
-We use $X \prec Y$ to mean that the sequence $X$ is a strict prefix of $Y$.
-Similarily, we use $X \preceq Y$ to mean that $X$ is a prefix of $Y$.
-We use $X\mid Y$ to mean that $X$ is a \emph{subarray} of $Y$, meaning all the elements of $X$ appear in $Y$ consecutively.
+We use $X \preceq Y$ ($X \prec Y$) to mean that $X$ is a (strict) prefix of $Y$.
+If either $X \preceq Y$ or $Y \preceq X$, then $X$ and $Y$ are said to be consistent.
+We use $X\mid Y$ to denote that $X$ is a \emph{subarray} of $Y$, \ie, all elements in $X$ appear in $Y$ consecutively.
+We use $H$ to denote a generic, \emph{collision-resistant} cryptographic hash function~\cite{katz}.